0x1eef/uname.rb/README.md

 [uname(3)](https://man.freebsd.org/cgi/man.cgi?query=uname&sektion=3)
 returns a struct that contains the name of on operating system, a machine's network name, the release level of an operating system, the version level of an operating system, and the machine's hardware platform.
-It can be especially helpful when there is a preference to not rely on the uname executable.

 ## Examples